 The College provides the license for Turnitin.com Plagiarism Prevention, which allows instructors to check students' work for improper citation or potential plagiarism by comparing it against a continually updated database.
-Desire2Learn provides integration with Turnitin.
+GradeMark and Peer Review, instructor and student revision and notation features, have been added with the new district-wide license.
+Integration with Desire2Learn is scheduled for Fall 2011.